alter-sunset/RevitDriveFromOutside/README.md

 }
 ```

-  2.Deploy a listener that will keep track of incoming messages.
+  2. Deploy a listener that will keep track of incoming messages.
   (Here we have the simplest solution I could think of: put the configuration files (JSON) in some folder and tell your listener to check them periodically).
 ```c#
 ExternalTaskHandler externalTaskHandler = new(application, events);